 Hydraulic fracturing is an important and common practice to stimulate production of crude oil and natural gas from dense subsurface rock formations.
 The process involves the injection of water, sand, or other proppants and additives under pressure into targeted subsurface formations to fracture the surrounding rock and stimulate crude oil and natural gas production.
-ARC routinely conducts hydraulic fracturing in its drilling and completions programs.
+ARC routinely conducts hydraulic fracturing in its completions activities.
 In recent years, hydraulic fracturing has been linked to increased seismicity in the areas in which hydraulic fracturing takes place, prompting regulatory authorities to investigate the practice further.

 Minor earthquakes are common in certain parts of Alberta, and are generally clustered around the municipalities of Cardston, Fox Creek, Rocky Mountain House, Brazeau, and Red Deer.
 ARC does not have any operations in these areas.
-ARC does experience induced seismicity associated with wastewater disposal at its Kakwa property.
-ARC proactively monitors seismicity using seismometers, follows all regulations, and adheres to industry best practices aimed at mitigating or minimizing any effects of induced seismicity.
-The AER continues to monitor seismic activity around the province and may extend their reporting requirements as they relate to seismic events to other areas of the province if necessary.
+ARC experiences induced seismicity associated with wastewater disposal at its Kakwa property.
+ARC proactively monitors seismicity using seismometers, regulations, and industry best practices aimed at mitigating or minimizing any effects of induced seismicity.
+In addition, the Company works collaboratively with industry peers in the region to coordinate activities and reduce risks associated with seismic activity.
+The AER continues to monitor seismic activity around the province and may extend its monitoring and reporting requirements as they relate to seismic events to other areas of the province if necessary.
 The implementation of new regulations or modification of existing regulations may adversely affect ARC's business operation, financial condition, results of operations, and prospects.

 In 2018, the Government of British Columbia commissioned an independent scientific review panel to analyze hydraulic fracturing in the province and determine, among other things, how British Columbia's regulatory framework can be improved to better manage safety and environmental risks resulting from hydraulic fracturing operations.
 The study resulted in approximately 100 action points for the government to address around water management and handling, engagement, and seismicity.
-At this time there has been no regulatory impact resultant from the study; however, the government continues to work with the BCOGC and area operators.
+At this time there has been no regulatory impact resulting from the study; however, the government continues to work with the BCER and area operators.
 The implementation of new regulations or modification of existing regulations, in response to the panel's findings, may adversely affect ARC's business operation, financial condition, results of operations, and prospects.